mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable separable functions](#differentiable-separable-functions).*

-Adam is an an algorithm for first-order gradient-based optimization of stochastic objective functions, based on adaptive estimates of lower-order moments.
+Adam is an algorithm for first-order gradient-based optimization of stochastic objective functions, based on adaptive estimates of lower-order moments.